Hands-on Gear Review

 Ease of Transport

-The most notable benefit of the Samsonite Winfield 2 20" Spinner Bag is its super efficient four-wheeled design.
-These high quality swivel wheels allow you to push or pull this bag flawlessly over polished surfaces, even while making tight figure eights.
-Of all the four-wheeled bags, the Winfield 2 was also the easiest to transport over harsher surfaces like concrete.
-When you hit an obstacle, it's easy to tip this bag up and pull it as a traditional two-wheeled carry-on.
-The Winfield 2's solid telescoping handle raises smoothly to two heights and its rubber lined top handle makes carrying a breeze.
-One of our primary complaints about this bag is that it does not have a side carry handle, which allows for easy carrying up and down stairs.
-The Delsey Helium Shadow 2 21 (the Winfield 2's main competitor for this Top Pick Award) also lacks a side carry handle.
+The most notable benefit of the Samsonite Winfield 2 20 Spinner Bag is its efficient four-wheel design.
+The high quality swivel wheels allow you to push or pull this bag flawlessly over polished surfaces, even while making tight figure eights.
+Because you can push this bag in front of you, we never had the problem of it catching on a seat on the plane while walking down the aisle, something we did experience quite often with two-wheeled bags like the Briggs and Riley Baseline Domestic and the Travelpro Maxlite 3 22.
+However, the wheels on this bag were not as large and wide as those on the Samsonite Silhouette Sphere 2 21, which could handle uneven surfaces much better.
+That said, when you hit an obstacle or harsh surface, it's easy to tip the Winfield 2 up and pull it as a traditional two-wheeled carry-on.
+This bag's solid telescoping handle raises smoothly and locks at three heights, making it suitable for a large range of heights.
+One of our primary complaints about this bag is that it does not have a side carry handle that would allow for easier carrying up and down stairs.

-One thing that we really liked about the Winfield 2 was that its internal divider zips completely shut to separate the two halves of the suitcase.
-The Rockland Melbourne also offered this feature, but we were surprised that the other hard-sided bags did not incorporate this simple, yet important addition (instead, they opted for dividers that snapped or buckled in place at two points).
+As mentioned above, our testers really like the internal divider on the Samsonite Windifield 2 20.
+The Rockland Melbourne 20 also offered this feature, but we were surprised that the other hard-sided bags did not incorporate this simple, yet important addition (instead, they opted for dividers that snapped or buckled in place at two points).
 This divider also includes two mesh organizer pockets.
 Items on the bottom half are held in place by adjustable non-elastic straps that form an X shape.
-The Samsonite piece also has an integrated TSA approved combination lock that is simple to set and use.
+The Samsonite piece also has an integrated TSA-approved combination lock that is simple to set and use.
 One feature that our testers missed on this bag were exterior pockets.
 None of the hard-sided bags in this review have easy-to-access exterior stash spaces for books, last minute additions, and other items.

-To make this bag, Samsonite used a 100% polycarbonate shell, this material is more durable than other plastics like ABS (which is the material used to make the Rockland and Traveler's Choice hard-sided bags).
-The finish on the Winfield 2 is glossy, which gives it a distinctive look, but also shows scratches more than textured bags like the Delsey Helium Shadow.
+The hard-sided shell of the Samsonite Winfield 2 20 is 100% polycarbonate, which is more durable than other plastics like ABS (which is the material used to make the Rockland Melbourne and Traveler's Choice Cambridge 20 hard-sided bags).
+The finish on the Winfield 2 is glossy, which gives it a distinctive look, but also shows scratches more than textured bags like the Delsey Helium Shadow 3.0 21.
+In fact, we somehow got several black streaks on the finish after only one trip.
 On the other hand, the Samsonite bag's square-ish edges greatly decreased the amount that we could smash it.
 When we pressed on the bag, the force was distributed in a way that would not encourage cracks to form.
-The zippers on this bag are sound and they self-repaired several times during our testing process (mostly after we overstuffed the bag).
+We even ended up using it as an impromptu stroller for a tired four-year old who weighs 35 pounds.
+He was carried for over a mile through a long airport with no denting on the frame occurring.
+The zippers on this bag are also sound and they self-repaired several times during our testing process (mostly after we overstuffed the bag).
 Finally, the handle was one of the least rickety of all the bags in this review.

-The Samsonite Winfield 2 was one of the lightest bags that we reviewed and was easy to slide into the overhead bin time and again.
-It weighed in at 5 lbs and 15 ounces on our scale, which is even less than the manufacturer's specifications.
-Interestingly, polycarbonate is more durable and generally heavier than ABS, but both bags made with ABS (Rockland and Traveler's Choice) were actually heavier than the Winfield 2.
+The Samsonite Winfield 2 20 was one of the lightest bags that we reviewed and was easy to slide into the overhead bin time and again.
+It weighs 6 lbs 4 ounces on our scale, which is interesting as polycarbonate is generally heavier (and more durable) than ABS, but both bags made with ABS (Rockland and Traveler's Choice) were actually heavier than the Winfield 2.

 Compare this product side-by-side to top competitors >